ASU-FACT/sdk-android-prestandard/README.md

 * Backend-B SDK: [dp3t-sdk-backend](https://github.com/ASU-FACT/backend-B)

 ## Work in Progress
+The below documentation is from DP3T SDK for Android.
 The SDK for Android contains code for prototyping and testing the protocol, and is not yet complete.
 It has not yet been reviewed or audited for security and compatibility.